 “Sure”, she says…”turn around”.

-I pulled into the empty parking lot in hopes of finding people inside and was met by two absolutely wonderful gentlemen who looked as genuinly happy to see me as I was to see them.
-Sandy wanted to wait in the car and about 20 minutes later decided to come in and join the cheese and wine soiree that ensued as soon as I had entered the door 20 minutes earlier.
+I pulled into the empty parking let (empty only because it’s the middle of the winter) in hopes of finding people inside.
+Sandy waited in the car in hopes I would be coming out with a thumbs up and soon as I was met by two absolutely wonderful gentlemen who looked as genuinely happy to see me as I was to see them.
+I went out to give Sandy the thumbs up.
+In she came and the wonderful cheese and wine soiree that ensued made us fans forever.

 Trust me…a more gracious reception you could not ask for by Hal and Nash, the proprietors at Clovis Point Vineyard.